-Symposium: “Art and Criminal Law: Issues and Perspectives”
+Symposium: “Art and Criminal Law: Challenges and Prospects”

 Faculty of Law and Political Science, Building 1, Lecture Hall C – 39 Rue de l’Université, Montpellier.